tsauron262/GLE/README.md

    Compatible with European directives (2006/112/CE ...
 2010/45/UE) (http://europa.eu/legislation_summaries/taxation/l31057_en.htm)
    ...

 ## WHAT GLE CAN'T DO YET (TODO LIST)

 This is features that GLE does not support completely yet:

+This is features that Dolibarr does not support completely yet:

 - No double party accountancy (only bank and treasury management).
 - Dolibarr manage one currency at once (mono-currency).